pvh/data-types/content/5-niche.md

 http://postgis.net

-PostGIS is the best way to store and query GIS data.
+PostGIS is the best way to store and query spatial data.

 ---